SeptAlfauzan/cek-kamar-rs/README.md

 ## Welcome To [cek-kamar-rs](https://cek-kamar-rs.herokuapp.com) API Documentation

-This is side project to re-learn express js.
+This is API that gather hospital's room information such available bed capacity and many more to help others find hospital's bed for covid patients.
 The data that I used data is from [SIRANAP APP](https://yankes.kemkes.go.id/app/siranap/).
 I hope you can create some impactfull program using this API 😊
 ____

 Request to Get All Provinces Data